User297831469/SCiAPI/readme.md

 ## Contributing

 I hope that people will contribute and learn something through this project, whether it be programming, mathematics or science related.
-If you are interested in contributing, feel free to pull the code and make push requests.
+If you are interested in contributing, feel free to modify the code and make pull requests.
 I will review requests to do so.
 Also, on the website sciapi.herokuapp.com, you can add computation modules to the API using a form.

 ## License